 This was my second UKVMUG and it was my first vCurry evening! so I was really looking forward to getting up to the event and seeing everyone.

 The vCurry event was excellent and it was a great chance to enjoy good food in great company.
 Had the chance to meet with many people I would not normally get the chance to see, Frank @fbuechsel and Brad @VMUG_CEO to name a couple!

 First of all, thank you to everyone who came along to my session at the UKVMUG yesterday, it was great to see so many people at a round table discussion, sorry for those that had to stand!
 I hope that it was helpful and maybe a few of you will be building some awesome labs in the cloud!

 Ravello very kindly sponsored a free home lab, equivalent to the vExpert 1000 hours account as a prize for my session at the UKVMUG yesterday.
-Using a high tech random number generator and an Excel spread sheet the winner was picked, so without further ado, congratulations go to…

 Wednesday I had lined up several sessions so I was quick to get along to my first session - Operational Remediation with vRealize Operations… Tying it All Together - #MGT5735.
 The session was excellent and gave a great overview and introduction to what is possible with remediation in vROps 6.1.
 Big thanks to Chima Njaka for this session.